 A successful experience for an independent, distance student requires his/her active participation in the learning process.
 Effective study skills are an essential component of that process.
-Students should refer to the still available and current "Enhancing Your Study Skills" booklet available on the CNS website www.centrefornursingstudies.ca.
-In the menu refer to Programs, Continuing Nursing Studies, Learning Resources then Study Skills Booklet.

 Two major concepts the student must consider before beginning to study are preparation and organization.
 Both concepts are equally important, because the best study techniques cannot help if the student approaches work unprepared or disorganized.